 Saturday: 9 a.m.–4 p.m.

-At South Bay Plastic Surgeons in Torrance, our breast augmentation specialists have helped hundreds of women from Los Angeles, Manhattan Beach, Redondo Beach, and other nearby communities achieve more feminine, shapelier breasts.
+At South Bay Plastic Surgeons in Torrance, CA, our breast augmentation specialists have helped hundreds of women from Los Angeles, Long Beach, Manhattan Beach, Redondo Beach, and other nearby communities achieve more feminine, shapelier breasts.
 Breast augmentation is one of the most popular procedures we perform, and many of our patients recommend friends or family members to our practice.
-It’s important to understand that excellent, natural-looking results are not easily achieved; you should choose a skilled plastic surgeon to guide you through the various preoperative decisions that will influence your final outcome.
+It’s important to understand that excellent, natural-looking results are not easily achieved; you should choose a skilled, board-certified plastic surgeon to guide you through the various preoperative decisions that will influence your final outcome.